 How Can You Detect Deepfakes?

 While businesses may effectively protect themselves from deepfake fraud and lessen the impact of future identity-based attacks, current techniques of fraud detection cannot verify 100% of true identities online.
-In order to identify third-party fraud, fake identities, and impersonation efforts, financial institutions and fintech businesses must exercise extra caution while onboarding new customers.
+In order to identify third-party fraud, spot a fake id, and impersonation efforts, financial institutions and fintech businesses must exercise extra caution while onboarding new customers.
 Businesses can correctly identify deepfakes and stop more fraud with the right technology.

 Detecting deepfake identity theft isn’t an easy task.
 As AI image generation tools evolve, the ability to detect the images changes.
 Algorithms must be trained to spot tiny inconsistencies in these images.
 Here’s a look at how AI verification works:

-1. Advanced Detection Algorithms: Highly precise algorithms must be developed to scrutinize visual and contextual cues.
+- Advanced Detection Algorithms: Highly precise algorithms must be developed to scrutinize visual and contextual cues.
 These algorithms can identify subtle artifacts, inconsistencies, and patterns that signal AI manipulation, even in the absence of reference data or ground truth.

-2. 3D Liveness Detection: Businesses must confirm identification with deep 3D liveness tests, which estimate liveness by evaluating the quality of selfies and estimating depth cues for face authentication, in addition to checking PII during the onboarding process.
+- 3D Liveness Detection: Businesses must confirm identification with deep 3D liveness tests, which estimate liveness by evaluating the quality of selfies and estimating depth cues for face authentication, in addition to checking PII during the onboarding process.
 In many instances, fraudsters may try to pass themselves off as individuals by using real PII in conjunction with a headshot that doesn’t reflect the person’s true identity.

-3. Graph Defined DIV – Graph-defined age verification software can help with this.
+- Graph Defined DIV – Graph-defined age verification software can help with this.
 Customers are given trust in the identities of the people with whom they are transacting business, and their risk of fraud is decreased by continuously sourcing digital data during the photo validation process.

-4. Large Datasets: To best train algorithms, a large and diverse dataset of both authentic and AI-generated images is needed.
+- Large Datasets: To best train algorithms, a large and diverse dataset of both authentic and AI-generated images is needed.
 This extensive training data allows the algorithms to learn and adapt to the latest trends in AI image generation, ensuring superior detection accuracy.

-5. Customizable Solutions: Recognizing that each organization has unique needs and requirements, customizable solutions are offered that can be tailored to specific industries.
+- Customizable Solutions: Recognizing that each organization has unique needs and requirements, customizable solutions are offered that can be tailored to specific industries.
 This ensures effective detection and prevention of AI-generated image manipulation.

 The accessibility of deepfake software has made it more difficult to stop digital fraud and deepfake identity theft.
 Everyone has simple access to phone apps and computer software that can create fake information, from common consumers with no technical skills to state-sponsored actors.
 The technology is a particularly pernicious fraud vector since it is getting harder for both people and fraud detection tools to discern between real video or audio and deepfakes.